jamesstringer90/appsandbox/README.md

 1. `iso-patch.exe` converts a Windows ISO to a VHDX, injecting an unattend.xml, the guest agent, the VDD driver, and setup scripts.
 The VDD is self-signed, so the setup process installs the certificate into the VM's trusted store and enables test signing mode in the guest BCD.
 2. The core library constructs an HCS JSON document describing the VM (CPU, RAM, GPU-PV shares, network endpoint, UEFI firmware, virtual disks) and creates the compute system through HCS.
 3. GPU-PV assigns a partition of the host GPU to the VM.
 Specific GPU driver files are copied from the host into the VM at creation time.
 On every boot, App Sandbox checks whether the host GPU drivers have changed and, if so, instructs the guest agent to update them automatically via a Plan 9 file share.
 4. The IDD in the guest captures frames and sends dirty rectangles to the host over AF_HYPERV sockets.
 The host uploads the texture and renders through D3D11.
+Keyboard and mouse input is sent back to the guest over a separate Hyper-V socket.
+Clipboard data is synchronized bidirectionally over two additional sockets using a delayed-rendering protocol, supporting text, files, images, and other clipboard formats.
 5. HCN manages virtual networking.
 NAT mode allocates a static IP from a pool and the agent configures it inside the guest.
 External mode bridges to a physical adapter.
 6. Snapshots save VM memory state and create a differencing VHDX.
 Branches fork from any snapshot point.